microsoft/glue/README.md

 # Speech Toolkit
-The speech toolkit is a lightweight, Python-based collection of scripts to support you with text and speech use cases, especially at the following tasks:
+The speech toolkit is a lightweight, Python-based collection of scripts to support you with [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) text and speech use cases, especially at the following tasks:
-- Batch-transcribe audio files to text transcripts using [Microsoft Speech to Text](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/)
+- Batch-transcribe audio files to text transcripts using [Microsoft Speech to Text Service](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/)
 - Batch-synthesize text data using [Microsoft Text to Speech Service](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/)
+- Batch-translate text data using [Microsoft Translator](https://azure.microsoft.com/en-us/services/cognitive-services/translator/)
 - Batch-score text strings on a [Microsoft LUIS](https://luis.ai)-model
 - [to extract LUIS files from Excel sheets and with that create test data sets to be scored using a LUIS endpoint.]